Iona

 A spur rail line owned by the company connected the quarry and mill to the Canadian National Railway.
 The company also had a wharf adjacent to the quarry for exporting the plaster and for bringing in coal.
 Horses pulled the loaded cars from the mill to the wharf.

 Somewhat unusually for Nova Scotia, the Grass Cove quarry did not export raw gypsum but instead calcined the gypsum and manufactured it into plaster products before export.
-(Calcining gypsum means to heat and partially dehydrate it.
-This is part of the process of turning gypsum into plaster so it can be used in products like wallboard, mouldings and casts.)
+(Calcining means to heat a mineral to the point of changing its mineral structure.
+It is part of the process of turning raw gypsum into plaster so it can be used in products like wallboard, mouldings and casts.)
 The Grass Cove mill had two calcining kettles that could process a total of 50 tons of gypsum per day.

 Most Nova Scotia gypsum has not been calcined before being exported because it has usually made more economic sense to do the calcining where the gypsum is manufactured into plaster or wallboard, and closer to the major markets where most of it is sold.
 In 1915, there were seven gypsum companies operating in Nova Scotia but the Grass Cove quarry and the Windsor Plaster Company were the only two that had calcining plants.
 (See the story of the Windsor Plaster Company, and more info about how gypsum was processed, at (https://notyourgrandfathersmining.ca/windsor-plaster-company).